-Our mission is to strengthen and support Alzheimer and dementia associations, to raise awareness and lower stigma about dementia worldwide, to make dementia a global health priority, to support and empower people living with dementia and their care partners, and to increase investment and innovation in dementia research.
+Our mission is to strengthen and support Alzheimer and dementia associations, to raise awareness and lower stigma about dementia worldwide, to make dementia a global health

-&lt;sup>i This document expresses our high-level strategic objectives and outlines the ways we will seek to achieve them.
-It covers the period from July 2019 to June 2022.
+1 This document expresses our high-level strategic objectives and outlines the ways we will seek to achieve them.
+It covers the period from July 2023 to June 2026.
 The work that we will do and specific targets that we want to achieve will be defined in detail our annual business plans which are prepared separately and continuously reviewed.
 Copies of the current annual business plan may be requested from ADI.

-&lt;sup>ii Where we talk about 'care partners' this includes family carers/caregivers as well as other informal carers and supporters.
+ii Where we talk about 'care partners' this includes family carers/caregivers as well as other informal carers and supporters.
 'Care partners' is a term suggested by people with dementia, reflecting a more equal relationship.